Jordanwvn/Osiris/README.md

 # Osiris
-A roleplaying game using websockets
+A post-post-apocalypse roleplaying game using websockets